LayerLens | advised by Adobe

 An instant hierarchy breakdown for engineers at design-to-dev handoffs

-A nesting structure scanner for the DesignOps team to maintain design systems without breaking the original layout
+A nested structure scanner to help maintain design systems without breaking the original layout

 An easier access to occluded and nested layers in graphic design